-Twenty University of Johannesburg students have been suspended after protests against a shortage of funds from the National Student Financial Scheme.
+Twenty University of Johannesburg students have been suspended after protests over a shortage of funds from the National Student Financial Aid Scheme.

 Twenty students were suspended following protests at the University of Johannesburg over a shortage of funds from the National Student Financial Scheme (NSFAS), the institution said on Tuesday.